 The engine is the 4.6L and the 5.4L 3 valve per cylinder Triton engine.
 This motor launched in 2004 and ran through 2010 in the 5.4 L displacement.
 If you could think for a moment about how many engines we're talking about, it's mind blowing.
 From 2004 through 2010 this engine came inside one of the best selling trucks of all time, the F150.

 It's hard to say this is a good engine, but it's undeniable they can go a long way when cared for properly.
 Unfortunately, this engine provides many challenges for owners and drivers.
 Here we'll talk about the common symptoms of the Ford Triton timing chain problem.
-Note: The 2005 - 2013 Triton uses a different part number kit than the 2004 and older ones.
+Note: The 2005 - 2013 Triton 4.6L uses a different part number kit than the 5.4L equipped.